Thank you for visiting the Child and Youth Health web site of the Women's and Children's Health Network (WCHN).

 Your e-mail address will only be used for the purpose for which you have provided it.
 When you make an enquiry through the 'Contact CYH' section of our site, your e-mail address and message is forwarded to the appropriate expert within WCHN for a possible response.
-When you first subscribe to an e-mail list via the Child and Youth Health site, you will receive a verification email - this is used to prevent other people from subscribing you to an e-mail list without your knowledge.
+When you first subscribe to an e-mail list (if available) via the Child and Youth Health site, you will receive a verification email - this is used to prevent other people from subscribing you to an e-mail list without your knowledge.

 Your e-mail address will not be added to any mailing lists without your permission, and we will not disclose your e-mail address for any other purpose without your written consent.

 WCHN allows and endorses the use of pseudonyms or aliases when you send a message to us via the site.
 When submitting queries to us, the minimum required information is a name, an e-mail address, a location and the message itself.
 You are free to use your real name (first and/or last names), a pseudonym or alias, or none at all.
 Your e-mail address allows us to contact you with a response if appropriate.

 The WCHN web site contains numerous links to other web sites that contain information related to parenting, child health and youth health issues.
 When you click on a link to another site, you leave the Child and Youth Health web site and are no longer protected by our privacy conditions.

 This privacy statement is reviewed periodically.
 If you have any questions relating to this privacy statement, please contact us.